Issued by the Australian government Bureau of Meteorology for 24 hours commencing 2300 UTC 29 March 2020

-Part 2 situation at 0600 UTC refer to latest warnings for boundary of affected area and type of weather system.
+Part 2 situation at 1800 UTC refer to latest warnings for boundary of affected area and type of weather system

 Part 3 forecast refer to latest warnings.

-Rain areas, scattered showers and isolated thunderstorms within 240nm of cold fronts.
-Scattered showers remainder west of front south of 38s.
+Rain areas, scattered showers and isolated thunderstorm within 240nm of fronts.
 Visibility reducing below 2nm in precipitation.